Skip to content

 Training and Education

 DCPAP will provide in-person or virtual sessions for your team, hosted by our consulting child and adolescent psychiatrists.
-We also have a library of training sessions available to you at no cost through our Learning Management System (LMS).
+We also have a library of training sessions available to you at no cost through our YouTube Channel.
 DCPAP consultations also provide skills enhancement and education about mental health diagnosis and treatment.

 Upcoming Trainings

-30-minute lunch time training for pediatric & family serving PCPs with DCPAP consultant, Dr. Markian Pazuniak.
+30-minute evening training with DCPAP consultant Dr. Markian Pazuniak.

 • -